Dissipative particle systems on expanders: Introduction

 For a $d$-regular connected graph $G$, let $\bm Q$ be the Laplacian, let $\bm P$ be the transition matrix of the lazy random walk and let $\bm A$ be the adjacency matrix.
 Then we have $\bm Q=d\bm I-\bm A$ and $\bm P=\frac{1}{2}\bm I+\frac{1}{2d}\bm A$, giving $\bm Q=2d(\bm I-\bm P)$.
 Let $0=\lambda_1\leq\lambda_2\leq\cdots$ be the eigenvalues of $\bm Q$, and $1=\mu_1\geq\mu_2\geq\cdots \ge 0$ be the eigenvalues of $\bm P$.
 Then $1-\mu_2=\frac{1}{2d}\lambda_2$.
 We say that a sequence of graphs $G$ form an \emph{expander sequence} if $1-\mu_2(G)\geq c$ for some constant $c>0$, \ie $\lambda_2=\Theta(d)$.

 We often consider the modification of our processes where we replace random walk steps by lazy random walk steps.
 By suppressing the lazy steps in which a particle does not move we obtain a copy of the original process.
 By Chernoff bounds, with high probability the number of lazy steps and normal steps are asymptotically equal, so this modification essentially doubles the equilibrium time.
+We refer to a particle "moving" if it is is selected to take a step of the lazy random walk, even if that step has no effect.

+Throughout the paper, our main focus is on systems of discrete-time random walks where exactly one particle is selected to move at each discrete time.
+We refer to a single step of this process as a ``time step''.
+For the purposes of the proofs, we vary this in two ways.
+First, and most commonly, we consider two linked copies of this process, where in each time step either one particle moves in each copy (in which case the two moving particles correspond), or one particle moves in one copy and nothing happens in the other.
+We sometimes refer to this as ``fake time'', with ``real time'' being the number of movements that have occurred in the primary copy.
+We ensure that a movement occurring in both copies has constant probability, so that ``real time'' and ``fake time'' differ only by a constant factor with high probability.

+Secondly, we occasionally (see Lemmas \ref{lem:meeting-vs-return} and \ref{lem:mr2} and the proof of Theorem \ref{thm:no-meeting}) approximate by a continuous-time process where particles independently take (lazy) random walk steps at given rates (in order to remove dependencies), and then discretise by considering the positions of particles at integer times.
+For clarity, we refer to these discrete transitions, during which more than one particle might move, and an individual particle might move more than once, as ``time intervals''.
+Each time interval then corresponds to as many time steps as movements that occur in that interval.

 We use standard asymptotic notation throughout and suppress notation for rounding to integers where it does not affect the argument.